1997 Indianapolis 500: Race schedule

-A few days before the race, a fire swept through the storage hangar housing the floats for the 500 Festival Parade, and threatened to cancel the parade scheduled for Saturday May 24 downtown.
-Only four floats were spared, and Buddy Lazier's 1996 winning car escaped the fire only because the museum had decided to wait a few extra days before delivering it to the float staging area.
+A few days before the race, a fire swept through the storage hangar housing the floats for the 500 Festival Parade, slated for May 24 in downtown Indianapolis.
+Only four floats were spared; Buddy Lazier's 1996 winning car escaped the fire only because the museum had decided to wait a few days before delivering it to the float staging area.
 The parade went on as scheduled, but in a slightly retooled format.

 Background

 New engine and chassis package

+The 1997 race featured new engines and new cars under changes to Indy Racing League rules intended to cut costs, lower speeds, and bring the racing cars closer together.

-New engines and new cars arrived at the Indianapolis Motor Speedway for 1997.
-In 1996, it was announced that all races of the Indy Racing League would switch to a normally aspirated production-based formula starting in January 1997.
-In addition, a new contingent of chassis rules accompanied the powerplants.
-All engines for 1997 would be 4.0 L, 32-valve production-based engines.
-There would be two manufacturers involved, Oldsmobile Aurora (L47) and Nissan Infiniti (VH).
-The chassis were constructed by Dallara and G-Force.
-Riley & Scott also was selected as a chassis manufacturer, but they were not yet ready for competition.
+The rules required a switch to a normally aspirated production-based formula with 4.0 L, 32-valve production-based engines from two manufacturers: Oldsmobile Aurora (L47) and Nissan Infiniti (VH).

-The changes were in the interest of cutting costs, lowering speeds, and bringing the racing closer together.
-After setting an all-time track record of over 237 mph a year earlier, Arie Luyendyk's top lap for qualifying in 1997 would drop to 217 mph.
-The new chassis had many visible differences, most noticeably the airbox above the engine cowling, larger wings, taller sidepods, and an overall bulkier appearance.
+New chassis rules required parts from Dallara and G-Force.
+(Riley & Scott also was selected as a chassis manufacturer, but they were not yet ready for competition.)
+Visible differences from older cars included the airbox above the engine cowling, larger wings, taller sidepods, and an overall bulkier appearance.
 The new cars produced more downforce than the previous machines, changing the driving characteristics.

+Arie Luyendyk, who had set a track record of over 237 mph in 1996, managed just 217 mph in his best 1997 qualifying lap.